syok71/CouplingATMD4twinBldgs/README.md

 # CouplingATMD4twinBldgs
 Coupling ATMD system for seismic response control of two adjacent buildings

-The codes is to perform the simulation of coupling ATMD system for seismic response control of two adjacent buildings.
+The codes are to perform the simulation of coupling ATMD system for seismic response control of two adjacent buildings.
 The codes are based on the paper as follows:
 Kwan-Soon Park and Seung-Yong Ok, "Coupling ATMD system for seismic response control of two adjacent buildings, Shock and Vibration, Article ID 2060623, 2019.